The K"ahler-Ricci flow with Log Canonical Singularities: A degenerate parabolic equation

-which complete the Laplacian estimate \eqref{eq:C2}. \end{proof} \begin{remark} It is possible to eliminate the factor $\prod_{k}(|S_{k}|_{k}^{2}+\e_{k}^{2})^{a_{k}}$ in \eqref{eq:C2} if we can replace the conic approximation method in \cite{GP} by other approximation using the upper bound of the bisectional curvature.
+for a constant $c_3$ depending only on $\de, T'$ which completes the Laplacian estimate \eqref{eq:C2} and the proof of the Theorem. \end{proof} \begin{remark} It is possible to eliminate the factor $\prod_{k}(|S_{k}|_{k}^{2}+\e^{2})^{a_{k}}$ in \eqref{eq:C2} if we can replace the conic approximation method in \cite{GP} by other approximation using the upper bound of the bisectional curvature.
 Then we may use Chern-Lu Inequality to get rid of that factor.
 We may consider this approximation in the future. \end{remark}

-\subsubsection{higher order derivative estimates on $ \varphi'_{l,u,v,\tilde{\e}}$}
+\subsubsection{higher order derivative estimates on $ \varphi'_{l,v,\e}$}

 By the bounds in Lemma \ref{lem-t-dev} and Theorem \ref{thm-C2} we may have